-- its commercial activity is based on reliable devices and software creating a system that fulfils requirements stated in CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures Part 1: System Security Requirements and FIPS PUB 140 norm Security Requirements for Cryptographic Modules, - its activity and services are in accordance with the law; in particular they do not violate the Act, included copyrights and licensed third parties rights, - its services are in accordance with widely accepted standards or specifications:
+- its commercial activity is based on reliable devices and software creating a system that fulfils requirements stated in CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures Part 1: System Security Requirements and FIPS PUB 140 norm Security Requirements for Cryptographic Modules, - its activity and services are in accordance with the law; in particular they do not violate the Act, included copyrights and licensed third parties rights, - its services are in accordance with widely accepted standards or specifications: - o certification services with ITU-T X.509 (ISO/IEC 9594-8), ISO/IEC 15945 (CMP protocol) and PKCS#10, PKCS#7, PKCS#12 standards,

-- o certification services with ITU-T X.509 (ISO/IEC 95948), ISO/IEC 15945 (CMP protocol) and PKCS#10, PKCS#7, PKCS#12 standards, - timestamp services with ETSI TS 101 861 Time stamping profile and RFC 3161 recommendations, - o certificate status verification (OSCP) with RFC 2560 recommendation, - o notary services (DVCS) with RFC 3029 recommendation, - Evidences of receipt and submission (including Official evidences of receipt and submission) - with PN-ISO/IEC 13888-3 standard, - deposit, registries and repositories tokens with OASIS Standard ebXML Registry Services and Protocols, Version 3.0, 2 May, 2005 - attribute certificates with RFC 3281 and RFC 4476 recommendations. - it complies with and exacts the procedures described in the present Certification Practice Statement, - issued certificates contain accurate data that were actually at the time of heir confirmation, - issued certificates do not contain any mistakes resulting from negligence or procedure violence by the people confirming applications for certificate issuance or issuing certificates, - subscribers' Distinguished Names (DN) listed in certificates are unique within cckDomena domain, - it secures personal data protection in accordance with Personal Data Protection Law of 29th August, 1997 including its later changes and accomplishing regulations, - it does not copy or store private keys of its customers, - it hires employees who possess a knowledge, a qualifications and an experience appropriate to providing qualified services, particularly in the area of: - o automatic data processing in telecommunication networks and systems, - o network and systems security mechanisms, - o cryptography of electronic signatures and public key infrastructure, - o devices and applications used for electronic data processing, - if a key pair is generated whit the subscriber's authorization, the key pair is confidentially delivered to the subscriber.
+- o certification services withe the AICPA/CICA WebTrust Program for Certification Authorities Version 1.0, - o timestamp services with ETSI TS 101 861 Time stamping profile and RFC 3161 recommendations, - o certificate status verification (OSCP) with RFC 2560 recommendation, - o notary services (DVCS) with RFC 3029 recommendation, - Evidences of receipt and submission (including Official evidences of receipt and submission) - with PN-ISO/IEC 13888-3 standard, - o deposit, registries and repositories tokens with OASIS Standard ebXML Registry Services and Protocols, Version 3.0, 2 May, 2005 - o attribute certificates with RFC 3281 and RFC 4476 recommendations. - it complies with and exacts the procedures described in the present Certification Practice Statement, - issued certificates contain accurate data that were actually at the time of their confirmation, - issued certificates do not contain any mistakes resulting from negligence or procedure violence by the people confirming applications for certificate issuance or issuing certificates, - subscribers' Distinguished Names (DN) listed in certificates are unique within cckDomena domain, - it secures personal data protection in accordance with Personal Data Protection Law of 29th August, 1997 including its later changes and accomplishing regulations, - it does not copy or store private keys of its customers, - it hires employees who possess a knowledge, a qualifications and an experience appropriate to providing qualified services, particularly in the area of: - o automatic data processing in telecommunication networks and systems, - o network and systems security mechanisms, - o cryptography of electronic signatures and public key infrastructure, - o devices and applications used for electronic data processing, - if a key pair is generated with the subscriber's authorization, the key pair is confidentially delivered to the subscriber.